- Population: 60.6 million

 Italy continues to receive the lion’s share of those who arrive in Europe by crossing the Mediterranean Sea using smugglers.
-An estimated 119,000 people landed on Italy’s shores in 2017 (this compared with just over 30,000 in Greece).
+Italy received over 40% of arrivals to Europe in 2020, 14% of whom are children traveling alone.
+Italy hosts an estimated 41% of displaced persons living in reception facilitates across Europe.
 Absent sufficient support from other European Union member states, Italy is bearing most of the responsibility for their welfare and is overwhelmed.

 What are the main humanitarian challenges in Italy?

 Italy faces a multitude of challenges as it responds to the needs of refugees and migrants who have landed on its shores.
 An estimated 491,000 people are living in Italy without legal status, many of whom are seeking asylum.
 The asylum process is long and drawn out.
 While asylum seekers wait, they live in reception centres scattered across Italy.